 Q: What if I return my cap and gown?

 A: You will need to also return your stole to the Bookstore when you return your cap and gown.

 Q: What if I change my mind and decide not to walk for Commencement?

 A: Please call Student Life at (616) 234-4160 or stop by and notify us of your change.

 Q: What is the expected dress code for Commencement?

 A: Dress for Commencement is Business Casual.
 Do not wear too high of a heel.
 You must walk briskly on several occasions.

 A: Yes, so long as it is appropriate and not 3-D. Please use discretion.

 Q: What if I require special accommodations?

-A: Graduates requiring special accommodations during the event should contact Student Life at 234-4160 and ask to speak to Liz or Sara.
+A: Graduates requiring special accommodations during the event should contact Student Affairs at 616-234-3925.

 Q: Why do we call the ceremonies Commencement instead of Graduation?